-Cultural heritage is recognised and protected to varying degrees across Australia by the different cultural heritage laws made by State and Territory Governments, and also by laws made by the Commonwealth Government that apply in particular contexts.
+Cultural heritage is recognised and protected across Australia by the different cultural heritage laws made by State and Territory Governments, and also by laws made by the Commonwealth Government that apply in particular contexts.

 State and Territory cultural heritage laws

 For many years the States and Territories have had primary responsibility for protecting cultural heritage in most parts of Australia.
 This has resulted in significant differences in cultural heritage laws across the country as cultural heritage has been defined and recognised in different ways.
 In many cases, heritage legislation emphasises archaeological significance rather than Indigenous cultural significance, or mistakenly conflates the two.
 There is also often a primary focus on identifying what heritage should be preserved in the broader public interest, rather than what heritage should be protected for the Aboriginal community with a special interest in the site.
 Economic value tends to be privileged over heritage value in any case, resulting in the ‘operational redundancy’ of protection provisions.
 An example is the recent lawful destruction of Indigenous culture and heritage at Juukan Gorge under the Aboriginal Heritage Act 1972 (WA) (AHA).

-In recent years some (but not all) State and Territory cultural heritage laws have been revised to more appropriately recognise the cultural heritage of Aboriginal and Torres Strait Islander people as acknowledged by the High Court in Mabo v Queensland (No 2) (1992) 175 CLR 1 and subsequently in the Native Title Act and in Federal Court decisions.
+In recent years some (but not all) State and Territory cultural heritage laws have been revised to more appropriately recognise the cultural heritage of Aboriginal and Torres Strait Islander people as acknowledged by the High Court in Mabo v Queensland (No 2) (1992) 175 CLR 1 and subsequently in the Native Title Act 1993 (Cth) (NTA) and in Federal Court decisions.
 A Parliamentary Inquiry was initiated in response to the events at Juukan Gorge.

 In the native title context it has been recognised that the continuing native title rights and interests of Aboriginal and Torres Strait Islander people can include a right to protect places and areas of importance and to safeguard the cultural knowledge associated with an area.